m-mohsin-zafar/size-core/README.md

 - Use an SVG logo for best quality and scaling
 - Keep your logo simple and clean for better visibility
 - For optimal performance, host your logo on the same domain as your website to avoid CORS issues

+### Draggable Button Features

+The floating button includes advanced user-friendly features:

+- **Draggable Positioning**: Users can drag the button to any position on the screen
+- **Natural Drag Movement**: The button follows the finger/cursor with intuitive directional movement
+- **Position Memory**: The button remembers its position across page refreshes using localStorage
+- **Edge Protection**: The button cannot be dragged off-screen
+- **Mobile Optimization**: On mobile devices, the button initially positions higher to avoid navigation bars and other common UI elements
+- **Touch & Click Compatibility**: Works seamlessly with both touch and mouse interactions
+- **Smooth Transitions**: The button smoothly animates when hovered, but disables animations during dragging for better performance
+- **Resize Handling**: Button position is validated on window resize to prevent it from getting stuck off-screen

+### Mobile Optimization

+The Size Core widget is carefully optimized for mobile devices:

+- **Higher Initial Position**: Positioned higher on mobile screens to avoid navigation bars and other UI elements
+- **Touch-Friendly Size**: Appropriately sized for touch interactions (56px diameter)
+- **Smooth Touch Handling**: Separate touch event handling for reliable performance on mobile devices
+- **Drag Threshold**: Small movement threshold before activating drag to allow for normal taps
+- **Safe Area Insets**: Respects iOS safe area insets for notches and home indicators
+- **Orientation Change Support**: Properly handles device orientation changes

 ### Theme Customization